habibcomsats/NVFlare/docs/faq.rst

     they are subscribed to and consume the data of the event.
 The fed event mechanism even allows the pub-sub go across network boundaries.

 #.
-What additional components may be implemented with NVIDIA FLARE to support the Controller Workflow, and where do they run (server or client):
+What additional components may be implemented with [BLINDED] FLARE to support the Controller Workflow, and where do they run (server or client):

     LearnablePersistor - Server
         The LearnablePersistor is a method implemented for the server to save the state of the Learnable object, for